1936 Indianapolis 500: Box score

+Race statistics

 Race summary

 To slow the cars, a fuel limit of 37.5 gallons of gasoline was implemented for the race distance.
 Engine tuners struggled to make their engines more efficient.

 At the start, polesitter Rex Mays led but soon dropped out with a faulty throttle.
 Wilbur Shaw then took the lead, but lost time with a 17-minute pit stop to re-fasten loose rivets on his engine hood.

 Louis Meyer steadily moved up through the field and took the lead by halfway.
 He pitted for fuel at 350 miles, allowing Ted Horn to take the point.
 But Meyer caught him, pulled away and became the first 3-time "500" winner.
 He wasn't sure his fuel would last until the end.
 He said, "That last lap, I held my breath."